 The temperature of the NO cell must be monitored during a test (a minimum every 5 minutes), if the analyzer cannot measure negative values.
 It is not needed, if it measures negative values.
 (Author's note: This requirement does not address large positive NO drifts with rising temperatures).
 It is preferable to monitor the NO (ambient) cell temperature at all times.
-(Check with EPA CTM-034).

-A single calibration span gas (labeled upscale calibration gas) is required and no linearity tests are required for CO, NO, and NO_2 provided the manufacturer states that they are linear.
+A single calibration span gas (labeled upscale calibration gas) is required and no linearity tests are required for CO, NO, and NO2 provided the manufacturer states that they are linear.